After completing the course, I expect the student to be able to:

-The courses is divided in 10 modules.
+The course is divided in 10 modules.
 Each module is self-contained and comprises 4 parts of different lengths.
-Each module is a combination of different teaching activities: lectures that present the topic (in red), exercises and group activities to foster active learning (in blue), resources to delve into the topics (in green) and discussion and Q&A to practice economic reasoning (in orange).
+Each module is a combination of different teaching activities: lectures that present the topic, exercises and group activities to foster active learning, resources to delve into the topics and discussion and Q&A to practice economic reasoning.

 This year this course will be offered online.
-Students are required to take part in daily assignements, group activities and discussion at a specific time of the day in week 33 (August 10-14) and in week 34 (August 17-21).
+Students are required to take part in daily assignments, group activities and discussion at a specific time of the day in week 33 (August 10-14) and in week 34 (August 17-21).
 To facilitate learning, some teaching activities will be available online in advance and students can study the material at their own pace.
-Please be aware that the summer school require full time study.
+Please be aware that the summer school requires full-time study.

 Course responsible: Prof. Marco Piovesan